“Reach for the stars!”

 The FIRST sign of an etiolated succulent is a paling of the leaves.
 If you pay really close attention to your succulents, you may also notice a slight leaning of the plant towards a light source.
 The SECOND and most apparent sign, however, is more spacing between the leaves along the stem (this is the stretching part).

 This spacing is especially easy to see in “rosette succulents,” which are characteristically known for their tight clusters of leaves on a short stem.
-Take the two Black Rose succulents above, for example.
+Take the Moonstone succulents above, for example.
 The succulent on the left was left on a windowsill, that in the summer has sufficient light, but in the winter is deprived of the necessary light.
-The Black Rose on the right was placed under a grow light where it got about 16 hours of full spectrum light.
-As you can see, the Black Rose on the left is considered etiolated.
+The Moonstone on the right was placed under a grow light where it got about 16 hours of full spectrum light.
+As you can see, the Moonstone on the left is considered etiolated.

 Now for the fix!